Noncompliance - Curing a Sanction

 Example

 A sanction was imposed on a client who failed to attend the Assessment activity.
-She contacts the EC after being off of cash aid for a few months and indicates she wishes to cure her sanction.
-The client indicates that she wishes to find a job as soon as possible and wants to attend Supervised Job Search.
+The individual contacts the AEC/EC after being off cash aid for a few months and indicates they wish to cure their sanction.
+The client indicates that they wish to find a job as soon as possible and wants to attend Supervised Job Search.
 The county may assign the individual to Supervised Job Search.
 In addition to the WTW 29, the county must develop a WTW 2 for the entire Supervised Job Search period.
-For purposes of curing, she is only required to attend Supervised Job Search for up to 30 days from the date she signed the WTW 29.
+For purposes of curing, the client is only required to attend Supervised Job Search for up to 30 days from the date they signed the WTW 29.

-If she completes the 30 day curing period as required, her aid will be restored effective the first of the month following the date she contacted the county about curing her sanction.
-Although her sanction has been lifted, she will still need to continue participating the full duration of Supervised Job Search.
-If, however, she fails to attend during the 30-day curing period, without good cause, her sanction will continue until she contacts the county again to start and complete the curing process.
-If she does cure, then fails to participate again, the good cause/compliance/sanction process begins again.
+If the client completes the 30-day curing period as required, their aid will be restored effective the first of the month following the date they contacted the county about curing their sanction.
+Although the sanction has been lifted, the client will still need to continue participating in the full duration of the Supervised Job Search activity.
+If the client fails to attend during the 30-day curing period without having good cause, their sanction will remain in effect until they contact the county again to restart and complete the curing process.
+If the client does curethe sanction and then then fails to participate again, the good cause/compliance/sanction process begins again.

 If... |